EXJUSTICE/LISICON_NASICON_IonicConductivity_Classification/README.md

 # MRSOpenDataChallenge2019
-Data and code (TBA) for the challenge.
+Data and code (TBA post publication) for the challenge.

 This is the dataset utilized to train the accuracies (%) of the Logistic Regression (88%), Random Forest (85%), and 3-Layer Neural network (84%) models specified in the presentation.